doselect/boto3/docs/source/guide/s3-example-configuring-buckets.rst

 the allowed origins, HTTP methods (GET, PUT, etc.), and other elements.

-Retrieve a bucket CORS configuration
+Retrieve a Bucket CORS Configuration
 ====================================

 Retrieve a bucket's CORS configuration by calling the AWS SDK for Python